ICS 314 is a fast-paced immersion into significant software engineering concepts and technologies. It incorporates the following themes:

 Athletic software engineering.
 ICS 314 implements an educational technique called athletic software engineering, which relies heavily on WODs (Workouts of the Day) to help you acquire mastery of the concepts in this course.

-This course is intended for undergraduates in computer science or electrical engineering who have a working knowledge of Java or C++ and who want to invest effort into developing their software engineering skill set.
+This course is intended for undergraduates in computer science or computer engineering who have a working knowledge of Java or C++ and who want to invest effort into developing their software engineering skill set.

 A significant component of the course is a student-selected final project to showcase the techniques learned during the course.